gradecam/measurestuff/README.md

 bound then you probably won't find anything useful here.**

 CPU profiles run for a given period of time and then report back.
-All APIs default to 60 seconds, but this can be overridden with the `seconds` GET parameter.
+All APIs default to 60 seconds, but the default can be overridden in the config passed into the module or for each request with the `seconds` GET parameter.
 For example, `?seconds=15` will set it to run for 15 seconds.

 ## cpuprofile file